ericjchoi/Mongo_Scraper/README.md

 - Basic front end design with Bootstrap
 - Scraping nytimes.com articles manually using `localhost:3000/scrape` and store `id`, `headline`, `url` and `summary` data into `mongoHeadlines` database in MongoDB.
 - Scrape new article button click handling and displaying scraped article on main page.
+- Clear articles button click handling and delete all articles in the database

 Under Construction:
-- Click handling - save article, delete article and clear articles
+- Click handling - save article, delete article from saved page
 - displaying saved article
 - notes function
 - Heroku deployment link will be posted upon deployment